abdultechie5519/Learn-SFDevops/Interview/Questions.md

 How do you secure Salesforce credentials in Azure DevOps?

 Why would you use a self-hosted Azure DevOps agent?

+Explain your end-to-end Salesforce CI/CD process.

+How do you move Salesforce changes from Developer → UAT → Production?

 How do you implement Dev → UAT → Production multi-stage pipelines?